Environmental impact of electricity generation: Renewable energy

 Renewable power technologies can have significant environmental benefits.
 Unlike coal and natural gas, they can generate electricity and fuels without releasing significant quantities of CO_{2} and other greenhouse gases that contribute to climate change, however the greenhouse gas savings from a number of biofuels have been found to be much less than originally anticipated, as discussed in the article Indirect land use change impacts of biofuels.

 Both solar and wind have been criticized from an aesthetic point of view.
 However, methods and opportunities exist to deploy these renewable technologies efficiently and unobtrusively: fixed solar collectors can double as noise barriers along highways, and extensive roadway, parking lot, and roof-top area is currently available; amorphous photovoltaic cells can also be used to tint windows and produce energy.
+Solar continues to show promise in its environmental benefits due to how scalable the technology is and how it can offset the negative environmental effects of artificial intelligence data centers.

 Hydroelectricity

 The major advantage of conventional hydroelectric dams with reservoirs is their ability to store potential power for later electrical production.
 The combination of a natural supply of energy and production on demand has made hydro power the largest source of renewable energy by far.
 Other advantages include longer life than fuel-fired generation, low operating costs, and the provision of facilities for water sports.
 Some dams also operate as pumped-storage plants balancing supply and demand in the generation system.
 Overall, hydroelectric power can be less expensive than electricity generated from fossil fuels or nuclear energy, and areas with abundant hydroelectric power attract industry.

 However, in addition to the advantages above, there are several disadvantages to dams that create large reservoirs.
 These may include: dislocation of people living where the reservoirs are planned, release of significant amounts of carbon dioxide at construction and flooding of the reservoir, disruption of aquatic ecosystems and bird life, adverse impacts on the river environment, and in rare cases catastrophic failure of the dam wall.

+Some other disadvantages of the construction of hydroelectric dams is having to build access roads to get to the dam which disrupt the land ecosystem and not just the water ecosystems.
+Also with the increase in carbon dioxide, there is an increase in methane.
+This is from the flooding during the creation of the dams, when plants are submerged underwater and decay, they release methane gas.
+Another disadvantage is the upfront cost to build the dam and the amount of time it takes to build it.

 Some dams only generate power and serve no other purpose, but in many places large reservoirs are needed for flood control and/or irrigation, adding a hydroelectric portion is a common way to pay for a new reservoir.
 Flood control protects life/property and irrigation supports increased agriculture.

 Small hydro and run-of-the-river are two low impact alternatives to hydroelectric reservoirs, although they may produce intermittent power due to a lack of stored water.